dymmond/lilya/docs/en/docs/threadpool.md

 ### When to Tweak

-* **Increase** if you expect many simultaneous blocking tasks and you’re not seeing CPU/memory issues.
+* **Increase** if you expect many simultaneous blocking tasks and you're not seeing CPU/memory issues.
 * **Decrease** if you want to conserve memory or limit parallelism on a resource‑constrained host.

 ---